No, I'm not talking about npm v7! 🙀

 Kat wants to build a collaborative and healthy community around this project where each member can express their ideas in a safe and free environment.

 There is no company behind this, just FOSS enthusiasts working in their free time.
 Kat said we can expect a beta coming for March 2021.
-We can see this project growing in public in his repository and help with ideas and feature requests.
+We can see this project growing in public in their repository and help with ideas and feature requests.

 Any open source project is welcome and we've the best wishes for this team!
 And if this comes alive, npm, yarn and other package managers could find improvement opportunities.